 Don't take the bait.

-As in the previous example, they might tell you they don't want to go to school in California.
-No problem because there are 49 other states.
+As in the previous example, they might tell you they don't want to attend California school.
+No problem, because there are 49 other states.
 Ask them to submit a plan where you go to an area with a few colleges nearby.

 This could be Oregon, Washington, Arizona, New York, or even Boston.